I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_d3dddicb_createhwqueue.md

 ## Members

+`hHwContext`

+Handle to the context the queue is created for.

 `Flags`

 Queue creation flags.

-`hHwContext`

-Handle to the context the queue is created for.
+`PrivateDriverDataSize`

+Size of private driver data.

+`pPrivateDriverData`

+Pointer to private driver data.

 `hHwQueue`